-Cloverleaf Advocacy appreciates the effort and commitment involved in making a job application and want you to have a positive experience of applying for our jobs.
-To help you with your preparation, please consider the following guidance before submitting your application:
+Cloverleaf Advocacy appreciates the effort and commitment involved in making a job application and we want you to have a positive experience of applying for our jobs.
+To help you with your preparation, please consider the following guidelines before submitting your application:

 What will the recruiting managers be looking for?

 - From the applications received for the job, the recruiting managers will aim to select the candidates best suited to undertake the role successfully and invite them to the next round of assessment.
 This will normally include an interview combined with some other form of assessment, such as a presentation, written test or practical test relevant to the role.

 - Your application is your opportunity to convince the selection panel that they should select you to go through to the next phase of assessment.
 Remember that the selection panel will only be able to base their decisions upon the information provided in your application.

 - We regularly receive high numbers of applications for many of our roles, so invest the time in ensuring that your application stands out.
 Provide the selection panel with a full picture of your ability to undertake the role by submitting a well-structured, informative and interesting application.